nesQuick/soa-workshop/box/challenges/final/README.md

 * use whatever framework

-## Grading

-* Implement what is describes
-* Tests
-* 12 factor app
-* make gems out of the systems
-* 110 points / 100 needed for grade 1

-## Grading Checklist

-### Location Management
-* Handles cases when not all fields are set
-* Returns valid JSON in error cases
-* Special validations that prevents POST requests with an ID

 ## Important Aside

 During this challenge you create 4 services.
 Remember that while trying to resemble real life conditions these services are not meant to be ready for any *production* use.
 Your focus should therefore lie on the interaction between services, not making the services itself *pretty*, super stable or super performant.